Ali-Mahmoud98/alx-low_level_programming/0x00-hello_world/README.md

 - Warnings are allowed
 - Your program should return 0
 - You might have to install the package libc6-dev-i386 on your Linux to test the -m32 gcc option
+- The -m32 and -m64 flags are used to specify the architecture of the target machine for 32-bit and 64-bit systems, respectively.

 ### Example
 ```